 WOW!
 Children’s Museum in Lafayette offers summer classes and other educational programs during the school year.
 Summer classes are hands-on science classes to make difficult subjects seem exciting instead of boring.
 For young children up to age five, WOW! offers a class called “French With Véronique,” where children can learn the basics of the French language.
 Even if you don’t enroll in the programs or classes offered at this children’s museum, the museum itself offers many exhibits for skill building and learning.

-For the nature-obsessed kid, nature camps at the Nature and Raptor Center have fun outdoor activities alongside educational opportunities.
+For the nature-obsessed kid, nature camps at the Nature & Wildlife Discovery Center have fun outdoor activities alongside educational opportunities.
 Children will learn about anything from conservation to wildlife species.
 Hands-on activities and outdoor playtime will keep kids engaged.
 Camps range on a variety of topics with varying age groups.
 Younger kids will learn basic nature appreciation while older kids will learn about survival skills while hiking, practicing archery and fishing.

 A Tiny Tots concert teaches children the importance of live music and may even spark an interest in playing an instrument.
 This unique educational activity teaches kids six and under about orchestral music.
 The audience sits on the floor and is surrounded by a 30 plus-piece professional orchestra along with professional dancers and opera singers.
 The orchestra places contemporary music and classical pieces.
 Children are able to engage with the performers afterward.
 These concerts are at varying locations in the Denver and Boulder area.